Contacts | Joint BA/MS or BS/MS in Computational and Applied Mathematics | Course Requirements | Master's Thesis Option | Apply

 This four-year joint program enables exceptionally well-prepared undergraduate students to complete an MS degree in Computational and Applied Mathematics (CAM) along with a BA or BS degree during their four years at the College.
 The undergraduate degree does not necessarily have to include a major in Computational and Applied Mathematics.

 The program admits a small number of students through a competitive admissions process.
 The program strongly encourages students who are interested in applying to consult both the departmental adviser for their undergraduate major and their College adviser early in their third year.
-The application deadline is February 1 of a student's third year for admission to candidacy for an MS in CAM during the fourth year.
+The application deadline is the first Monday in February of a student's third year for admission to candidacy for an MS in CAM during the fourth year.

 To be considered, students should have completed almost all of their undergraduate requirements, including all of their general education and language competence requirements, by the end of their third year.